Tkaixiang/Lite-Type-Converter/README.md

-I wrote this to serve as a simple type conversion tool that I can use offline without having to google every time I need to use 1.
+I wrote this as a simple type conversion tool that I can use offline without having to google every time I need to use one.
 I hope that it will find some use with you and that you will enjoy it :).